Treatment disclosure is one of the most important parts of buying natural colored gemstones with confidence.

 A gemstone can be natural and still treated.
 That single idea prevents a lot of confusion.
 Natural describes how the stone formed.
 Treatment describes what may have been done after mining to improve appearance, stability, or marketability.

 Treatment is not automatically bad, but it must be understood.
 Some treatments are common and accepted when disclosed.
-Others are more sensitive because they can affect value, care, durability, and buyer expectations.
+Others are more sensitive because they can affect value, care, durability, and person expectations.

 Why disclosure matters